 So why dance?
 Because dancing makes people happy – more than that, dancing makes babies happy.
 In the 2010 study, the surveyed babies tended to smile even bigger when their dancing was more on the beat.

-Dancing is a great way to get fun, healthy exercise, especially for young children who aren’t attracted to team sports, but for most young children, there’s generally no need to seek something as formal as dance classes until at least age 3 – and even then, if your tiny dancer is happy enough grooving around the living room, there’s no need to look into more formal instruction unless that’s what he wants.
+Dancing is a great way to get fun, healthy exercise, especially for young children who aren’t attracted to team sports, but for most young children, there’s generally no need to seek something as formal as dance classes until at least age 3 – and even then, if your tiny dancer is happy enough grooving around the living room, there’s no need to look into more formal instruction unless that’s what they want.
 On the other hand, children who are more goal-oriented may enjoy dance classes more than informal dance parties with their parents.

 - Robert Cutietta.
 “Turning Kids into Music.”
 PBS Parents.
 PBS.
 Retrieved May 25 2017. http://www.pbs.org/parents/experts/archive/2011/05/tuning-kids-into-music.html.